 When it comes to travel, personality is everything.
 You wouldn’t go to Africa if you couldn’t stand the heat; it’d be a bit silly to hit up Rio if you were averse to beaches and dancing.
 But there’s a gap year itinerary for everyone out there – trust us.

 Though the big, wide world out there is full of amazing experiences, it pays to know what sort of experiences are best for you.
 Planning a gap year or a study-break jaunt?
 Factor in the needs of your unique personality and indulge in a tailor-made trip of a lifetime.

-You’re the type that likes to ‘go big’ without breaking the bank – to take in all the heavy hitters: the amazing landmarks from the natural and human-made world and capture it all via your Instagram newsfeed.
+You’re the type that likes to go big without breaking the bank.
+You want to take in all the heavy hitters, the amazing landmarks from the natural and human-made world and capture it all via your Instagram newsfeed.

 The world is full of must-see destinations, and though they might be dotted all over the planet, who says you can’t tick them off the bucket list in one, well-coordinated swoop?

 To kick things off, head to the Great Wall of China, the epic 2,700-year-old, 21,000 km, Ming Dynasty fortification that cuts across the Chinese mainland.

 Back that epic-ness up with the perfect second act: a night under the full moon at India’s Taj Mahal, arguably the greatest architectural dedication to human love in history.